gpschool/gpss19/getting_started.md

 ```
 $ pip install gpyopt
 ```
-Some of the options of GPyOpt depend on other external packages: DIRECT, cma, pyDOE.
-Please be sure that this are installed if you want to use all the options.
+Some of the options of GPyOpt depend on other external packages: `DIRECT`, `cma`, and `pyDOE`.
+Please be sure that these are installed if you want to use all the options.
 With everything installed, you are ready to start.

 ### pyDeepGP